fernandoem88/rcc-loader/README.md

 > - **easy to debug in React dev tools**
 > - **type definition for css module classNames**

-in case you are only looking for css module types definition, jump down to the bottom of this page.
+in case you are only looking for css module types definition, jump down to (the bottom of this page)[#-exporting-only-the-style-module].

 ## Example